Data enrichment widgets

 At a glance, the widget will tell you if an email address can receive emails, the number of data breaches it's been part of, and the sites it's been registered on.

-At the top, you’ll see the email address, the raw email and the risk score assigned to it.
-Note that the email address and the raw email fields may differ in the case of Gmail addresses as they offer the functionality of emails addressed to abcd+anystring@gmail.com going to the original abcd@gmail.com address.
+At the top, you’ll see the email address and the new email network score that predicts the likelihood of fraud associated with it.
+Note that in the case of gmail addresses, you may see both the email address and a raw email address field if they differ, as G-Mail offers the functionality of emails addressed to abcd+anystring@gmail.com going to the original abcd@gmail.com address.
 In the case of the email field, we trim the string after the + character, enabling us to see relevant social profiles.
 The raw email field, however, displays the email address as it was sent in the request.

 Check the Domain field to uncover technical details about an address and its domain.
 Review SEON's email string analysis to discover trends in email addresses.